 MS BATTAINI-DRAGONI added to what her colleague had just said, mentioning the meeting in Strasbourg at which resource mobilisation had been discussed and that she had appreciated the fact that WADA representatives had visited her secretary general in Strasbourg and raised many issues during those discussions, including data protection, but, coming to the precise subject of resource mobilisation, the fact that there had been an indication on her side of the willingness to cooperate with the possibility of WADA deciding to appoint in Europe a person who could dialogue with Europe with a view to moving ahead with proper resource mobilisation.
-She was still convinced that, if WADA could appoint a person at its office in Europe to become a daily partner to discuss resource mobilisation, as Europe was really facing the difficult situation of not being able to increase the WADA budget, something could be done jointly regarding voluntary contributions and other possibilities with the private sector, and she would be delighted to do that.
-She renewed the possibility and said that she had very much appreciated the very frank exchange of views that had taken place when WADA representatives had visited Strasbourg.
+She was still convinced that, if WADA could appoint a person at its office in Europe to become a daily partner to discuss resource mobilisation, as Europe was really facing the difficult situation of not being able to increase the WADA budget, something could be done jointly regarding voluntary contributions and other possibility and said that she had very much appreciated the very frank exchange of views that had taken place when WADA representatives had visited Strasbourg.